The Way I Remember It

 GRANDMA: And then he dragged in a stinky dead raccoon and ran around the room.

-(SCAMP chases kids with raccoon, CHILDREN scream.)
+(SCAMP ENTERS and chases kids with raccoon, CHILDREN scream.)

 CHORUS: Ewww, stinky!
-Pee-yooo!
+Pee-yooo!<

-(SCAMP stops & sits panting.
-PROPS or MOM place cake on small center table and lights candles.
+MOM ENTERS and places cake on small center table and lights candles.

-GRAMPS: He was just playing.
+GRAMPS (wait for candles to be lit): Oh, Scamp was just playing.
 And it wasn’t THAT stinky.
 You girls over react to everything.

 GRANDMA: Like you did when it was time to blow out your candles?